AVMf/avmf/README.md

 then please go directly to the next section.
 Otherwise, follow the [installation guidelines](https://maven.apache.org/install.html).
 Following this:

-1. Navigate to the root directory containing of your installation of AVM*f*.
+1.Navigate to the root directory containing of your installation of AVM*f*.
-2. Type the following command to build the tool: `mvn package`
-3. Maven will build the project from scratch, downloading all the required dependencies for the project automatically.
+2.Type the following command to build the tool: `mvn package` 3.Maven will build the project from scratch, downloading all the required dependencies for the project automatically.
-4. A JAR file called `avmf-1.0-jar-with-dependencies.jar` should have been created in the `target` directory of AVM*f*'s main directory; if this JAR file does not exist, then the installation with the command line and Maven failed and you will not yet be able to use AVM*f*.
+4.A JAR file called `avmf-1.0-jar-with-dependencies.jar` should have been created in the `target` directory of AVM*f*'s main directory; if this JAR file does not exist, then the installation with the command line and Maven failed and you will not yet be able to use AVM*f*.
 Please try these steps again or, alternatively,